Tishan-001/computer-vision-assignment-1/README.md

 ![reduced_resolution_7x7](./images/reduced_resolution_7x7.jpg)

 ## Conclusion
 The assignment was completed using Python with OpenCV and NumPy, producing the expected outputs for all tasks.
 The code is modular and robust, handling errors appropriately.
-The GitHub repository contains the code and images: [https://github.com/yourusername/assignment1](https://github.com/yourusername/assignment1) (replace with your actual GitHub link).
+The GitHub repository contains the code and images: [https://github.com/Tishan-001/computer-vision-assignment-1](https://github.com/Tishan-001/computer-vision-assignment-1) .